gazpitchy92/nfc-implant-login/readme.md

 A Python project for using an xNT NFC implant to login to sudo commands, or any other software, on Linux systems.
 Also works with NFC cards, tags, or other NFC devices.

-It basically reads a stored encoded password, then types it out and presses return (enter).
+It basically just reads a stored encoded password, then types it out and presses return (enter).

 ## Installation